kora-projects/kora-docs/mkdocs/docs/en/documentation/general.md

 In order to achieve high-performance and efficient code, Kora stands on these principles:

-- Using annotation handlers
+- Source code generation through compile-time annotation processors
-- Not using Reflection API
+- Avoiding Reflection API in runtime
 - Avoiding dynamic proxies
-- Implementing fine-grained abstractions
+- Fine-grained abstractions
-- Implementing complimentary aspects through class inheritance
+- Free aspects through class inheritance
 - Using the most efficient implementations for modules
-- Implementing and providing the most efficient principles for development
+- Implementing and providing the most effective principles for language design and natural language constructs
 - No bytecode generation at compile time and runtime

 ## Annotation Handlers